Reginaldo Faife: Kukësi

 On 20 July 2018, Reginaldo agreed personal terms with Kukësi and signed a one-year contract, taking squad number 90 for the 2018–19 season.
 The striker made his official debut on 1 August by playing in the second half of 2018–19 UEFA Champions League second qualifying round second leg against Qarabağ which was lost 3–0.
 Despite the elimination, the team continued their European campaign in the 2018–19 UEFA Europa League, playing in the third qualifying round against Georgia's Torpedo Kutaisi.
 He initially did not travel with the team to play in the first leg at Ramaz Shengelia Stadium along with Valon Ethemi, Edis Maliqi and Faton Maloku after the Georgian authorities refused their visas.
 The issue was solved quickly and the players joined the team one day late.
 He was put as a starter by manager Armando Cungu, but left no mark in the match which was lost 5–2, missing several chances to score.
 He went on to apologize to the fans afterwards.
 Reginaldo got his first Kukësi goals in the second leg on 16 August, netting from two penalty kicks to give his team the 2–0 win at Elbasan Arena which was not enough to go through.

 Reginaldo begun his domestic season three days later by making his debut in the opening matchday against his former team Laçi.
 He scored his first league goals for the club on 2 September in form of a hat-trick, his second in the Albanian Superliga, against Tirana for a 3–1 win at Loro Boriçi Stadium.

 In the final matchday of the championship, Reginaldo scored two late goals against Kastrioti Krujë to give Kukësi a runner-up finish in league.
 By doing so, he won the Albanian Superliga Golden Boot with 13 goals in 32 appearances, beating his partner Vasil Shkurti by one goal.
 He also become only the second player in Kukësi history to win this award, after Pero Pejić.

 Shakhter Karagandy

-On 9 July 2019, FC Shakhter Karagandy announced the signing of Reginaldo from FK Kukësi.
+On 9 July 2019, Shakhter Karagandy announced the signing of Reginaldo from FK Kukësi.

 Kaisar

-On 5 February 2020 FC Kaisar announced the signing of Reginaldo.
+On 5 February 2020, FC Kaisar announced the signing of Reginaldo.

 Akzhayik

-On 22 August 2021 FC Akzhayik announced the signing of Reginaldo.
+On 22 August 2021, FC Akzhayik announced the signing of Reginaldo.

 International career

-Reginaldo has made 3 appearances with Mozambique national team.
+Reginaldo has made three appearances with Mozambique national team.
 His competitive debut occurred on 24 March 2013 in the second qualifying round of 2014 FIFA World Cup against Guinea.
 That was his only appearance during the qualifying campaign as Mozambique finished Group G in the third place, failing to qualify.